Mincheol2/VAAE/README.md

 ## What things are changed?

+### Make Loss.py

+- We can use generalized alpha-divergence.
+(For details, see that file.)

 ### Result (loss.txt)

 - I think we don't need to use 'recon' set in this model.
 So this model become using only train/test set.